What is Multiple Inheritance in Java with Example

 Multi-level inheritance.

-3. Hierarchical Inheritance.
+3. Hierarchical Inheritance in Java.

 • Hierarchical inheritance in Java is the sort of inheritance when many subclasses derive from a single class.